Undergraduate Research Opportunities

 Project Title: Abortion on the Move: Navigating the Fractured Reproductive Healthcare Landscape

-Undergraduates who work on this project would gain valuable experience in transcribing and summarizing qualitative interviews, and in coding them using Dedoose software.
+Undergraduates who work on this project would gain valuable experience in summarizing and coding qualitative interviews.
 Students will be able to write original research papers, using the qualitative interviews within the broader study.
-So far, 60 interviews have already been conducted and another 40-50 will be conducted in the Fall semester.
+So far, 160 interviews have already been conducted and another 30-40 will be conducted in the summer of 2025.
 Students can present their original papers at the Midwest Sociological Society or the Undergraduate Research Forum.

 Responsibilities: